Vatican Museums: precious treasure chest of European culture

 Every year, millions of visitors from all over the world come to the Vatican Museums to admire treasures like the Sistine Chapel, the Raphael Rooms, and the Laocoön statue.
 The Musei are vast, with countless attractions to see, so booking tickets in advance and choosing the best tour for your needs is highly recommended in order to avoid long lines and optimize your time.
 You can opt for just the Vatican Museums or purchase tickets that also include visits to the Vatican Gardens and St. Peter's Basilica.
 Here's an overview of different tour options and ticket types available:

-Fast-track entry ticket to the Vatican Museums Skip hours of waiting at the entrance.
+Fast-track entry tickets to the Vatican Museums Skip hours of waiting at the entrance.
 Download the voucher and get your tickets at the Tourist Office 15 minutes before your selected entry time.

 Guided Tour of the Vatican Museums and Sistine Chapel Ideal for those looking to discover all the secrets of the Vatican Museums and the Sistine Chapel with an expert guide.